0800 015 2568

 As lockdown restrictions ease and people want to take advantage of the Stamp Duty Holiday, we are seeing more activity in the housing market.
 However, there is still a lot of uncertainty, particularly over mortgage availability.
 On the one hand, interest rates are at an all-time low.
 On the other, lenders have reduced the number and range of mortgages they offer.
 If you are thinking about moving home or remortgaging, you may be wondering how this could affect you.

-Here, Jenna Hamilton-Pursglove, a residential property conveyancer with Rundlewalker Solicitors in Exeter, cuts through the confusion and answers some of your questions.
+Here, we cut through the confusion and answer some of your questions.

 Will I still be able to get a mortgage?